lxc/incus/doc/explanation/networks.md

 As a general recommendation:

-- If you are running LXD on a single system or in a public cloud, use a {ref}`network-bridge`, possibly in connection with the [Ubuntu Fan](https://www.youtube.com/watch?v=5cwd0vZJ5bw).
+- If you are running LXD on a single system or in a public cloud, use a {ref}`network-bridge`.
 - If you are running LXD in your own private cloud, use an {ref}`network-ovn`.

   ```{note}